 Neelix from Star Trek: Voyager more then qualifies.
 If he claims any skill rest assured that as the episode plays out he will slowly and deliberately prove that the opposite is actually the case until he's shown to be completely incompetent in whatever he claimed expertise in.
 Until his very last appearance on the show, where we're reminded that he's actually a Crouching Moron, Hidden Badass (we also have to remember that he not only survived reasonably well on his own in the Delta Quadrant, but also saved Kes and won her love).
 During his last appearance, he goes direct into Let's Get Dangerous! mode when he fights to save a Talaxian colony, nearly has a Last Stand when he fights alone to save them, and chooses to stay to protect them.

-Mac in Its Always Sunny In Philadelphia constantly claims to be a master of karate and have the skills of an eighties action hero.
+Mac in It's Always Sunny in Philadelphia constantly claims to be a master of karate and have the skills of an eighties action hero.
 He's repeatedly shown to be a coward and gets beaten up in fights.
 In one episode, Charlie tells him to take at least one karate class if he's going to claim to be a master.
-This was perhaps best exemplified in an episode where he tried to finally fulfill his duties as a bouncer and kick Charlie out.
-Charlie went limp, and Mac wore himself out trying to drag him out.
+This was perhaps best exemplified in an episode where he tries to finally fulfill his duties as a bouncer and kick Charlie out.
+Charlie merely goes limp, and Mac passes out from exhaustion trying to drag him out.

 Reg Trotter from Only Fools and Horses.
 Del describes him as "a bit of a hard nut" with women and children, but not much bottle when it comes to other men.